Last modified on November 19th, 2024 at 9:09 am

 The Waste Emissions Charge, which started in 2024 and is part of the Inflation Reduction Act, imposes a charge starting at $900 per metric ton of methane emissions that exceed the specified thresholds.
 This charge increases $300/yr until 2026, when it will reach a peak of $1,500 per metric ton.
 These regulations encourage early deployment of technologies and best practices to reduce methane emissions and other harmful air pollutants.

 The EPA has implemented several regulations aimed at reducing methane emissions from landfills, primarily through the Landfill Methane Outreach Program (LMOP) and the New Source Performance Standards (NSPS) under the Clean Air Act.
 We have outlined the top 8 regulations.
+Overall, these regulations are enforced to ensure that landfills actively manage methane emissions and comply with established standards.

 Sierra-Olympia is Helping to mitigate Leaks and Fines

 In 2017 Sierra-Olympia released the Ventus OGI, an infrared camera that visualizes methane-based gases and can help detect gas leaks.
 The Ventus OGI has been a leader of the optical gas imaging industry, supporting the oil and gas sector in meeting their requirements for 0000A, B, C and Appendix K. While landfills face different regulatory challenges, Sierra-Olympia’s Optical Gas Imaging cameras offer effective solutions for addressing landfill gas collection issues.
-The Ventus OGI is mostly used for or scheduled monitoring applications on fixed, mobile or handheld devices.
+The Ventus OGI is mostly used for scheduled monitoring applications on fixed, mobile or handheld devices.

 Into the Future